-The Turpentine is February's plant of the month.
+The Native Raspberry is May's plant of the month.

-Where to see the Turpentine in Centennial Parklands
+Where to see Native Raspberries in Centennial Parklands

 Guriwal Bush Tucker Trail, close to Grand Drive.